AustinClojure/workshop-docs/Pages/5-reorg.md

             [ring.util.response :as response]))
 ```

-remove the bottom (below `defroutes`) and replace it with this:
+remove the bottom (below `defroutes`) and replace with this:

 ```clojure
 (def app (params/wrap-params app-routes))
 ```

-We basically added all the libraries we will need and moved the server stuff to a new file.
+We have now basically added all the libraries we will need and moved the server stuff to a new file.